Winston Churchill – one of Uganda’s early Tourists – 1907

 Uganda is from end to end a ‘beautiful garden’ where ‘staple food’ of the people grows almost without labour.
 Does it not sound like a paradise on earth?
 It is the Pearl of Africa.”

-The path along Murchison Falls that Visitors hike up to the top of the falls after disembarking from the Safari Boat.
+The path along Murchison Falls that Visitors hike up to the top of the falls.
 Winston Churchill took down and continued by boat along the Nile through Uganda into Sudan to Khartoum.
-However, it was Uganda that he fell in love with, and most visitors to Uganda still do…
+However, it was Uganda that he fell in love with, and most visitors to Uganda still do.

 “My African Journey” by Winston Churchill – though published in 1908 about Winston Churchill’s journey to Uganda – the Pearl of Africa in 1907 still is excellent reading in the 21st Century.